Academic Preparation for Law School

 Preparing for the LSAT

 The Law School Admission Test (LSAT) is required for all law school applicants.
 It is designed to measure the skills law schools value in prospective students: reading comprehension, analytical reasoning and logical reasoning.
 There is also a non-scored writing sample portion of the exam.
 While one cannot memorize facts or otherwise cram for the LSAT, one can prepare for it by learning about the different types of questions in each section, and how to approach each type.
 We strongly encourage you to develop and put into practice a test preparation regimen several months in advance of the time you are scheduled to take the test.
 Nothing takes the place of rigorous preparation.
-PLARC offers a Legal Reasoning class, designed to develop critical thinking and logical reasoning skills, and prepare students for the LSAT.
-Legal Reasoning [PSCI 3355] registration is by instructor permission only and is taught in both fall and spring semesters.
-For permission to enroll or questions about LSAT self-study, email Michael Gunnin.

 For most students, the best time to take the LSAT is June between the junior and senior year.
 A June test date gives you the flexibility of submitting your applications very early in the admissions cycle or, in the case of an unforeseen emergency or lower-than-expected score, the chance to take the test again in October or December.
 Students planning on participating in the Archer Program should take note that the program prohibits studying for or taking the LSAT during the Archer semester in DC.
-The LSAT is offered only four times a year, so it is important to plan ahead and avoid planning obstacles.
+The LSAT is offered only four times a year, so it is important to plan ahead and avoid scheduling obstacles.